quiltedhills/htfc3-kubejs_patches/README.md

 • Made the more advanced stone brick recipes also include gypsum/alabaster <br/>
 • Tweaked recipe for Sentry Turrets for fun <br/>
 • Made the Andesite Exoskeleton a little more expensive <br/>
+• Removed odd latex bucket recipe involving supports <br/>
+• Reduced the amount of rubberwood planks you get from each log <br/>
+• Made rubberwood logs have a chance to not drop when broken <br/>

 • Added tooltips to Nightshade and Stinky Soup mentioning their toxicity <br/>
 • Hidden the instant barrel cooling recipes to reduce clutter <br/>